 - otherwise disclosed to you and to which you have consented.

 We disclose your personal information to our Administrator so that it can administer your account in the Fund, and the Administrator holds that information for us.
 The Administrator may not disclose your personal information to any other party, except as is reasonable and necessary for administration of the Fund.
-This includes to:
+We, or the Administrator, may disclose your personal information to:

 - Your employer for employer-sponsored members;